Note: This swimming tip article may contain affiliate links. Please read the disclosure for more info.

 Here is an interesting pair of prescription goggles.

 The range is just amazing.
-From under 10 USD to hundreds.
+From under 10 bucks to hundreds.

 Good old Swedish goggles